Iconic (concert): Background and development

-The concert was stated to have a total of 19 production numbers and will have a running time of two and half hours by the Daily Tribune, who noted it as an event of "two unrivaled names in the music scene", which will feature the pair performing each other's songs.
-When explaining the concept and title of the concert in an interview with the Manila Times, Cuneta asserted, "I think we've earned our place in show business ... modesty aside, the word 'icon' should not be used very lightly... you should use it for certain people ... there's a meaning to the word."
+The Daily Tribune reported that the show had a total of 19 production numbers and a running time of two and half hours, writing that it was an event of "two unrivaled names in the music scene", which will feature the pair performing each other's songs.
+When explaining the concept and title of the concert in an interview with the Manila Times, Cuneta asserted, "I think we've earned our places in show business ... modesty aside, the word 'icon' should not be used very lightly.
+You should use it for certain people ... there's a meaning to the word."
 The goal of the show was to bring two different groups of fans and music enthusiasts together, "It's not a showdown ... our fans, when they come, they keep in mind that it's a collaboration", she said.